rcywang/d-wave-demodoc/docs/purpose.rst

 What does this doc contain?
 ---------------------------

-As this documentation is both a demo for my documentation style and ability, and a resource to learn more about me (my :ref:`research`, writing samples, etc.), the content of this doc is a fusion of the two.
+As this documentation is both a demo for my documentation style and ability, and a resource to learn more about me (my :ref:`research`, :ref:`writing samples <quick-links>`, etc.), the content of this doc is a fusion of the two.
 Below I highlight and outline some of the most important sections of this doc:

 * :ref:`methodology` -- an outline of how I structure my documentation and the reasoning for each of my choices/methods.
 * :ref:`install` -- a partial sample of an Installation page, intended to show my structure and formatting.